Easy Ways to Detect Air Leaks

-A large number of leaks are from drafts coming through your windows or doors.
-These air leaks are fairly easy to identify, but air leakage can also come from less obvious spaces throughout your home.
+The most common leaks are from drafts coming through your windows or doors.
+These air leaks are relatively easy to identify, but air leakage can also come from less obvious spaces throughout your home.
 Review the suggestions below to conduct your own energy assessment.

 Inside your home

 First, you’ll want to look around your windows and doors.
 If they clatter or you can see light coming in around the frame, they’re leaking and probably wasting energy and money, as well.
-Seal them with caulk or weather-stripping to eliminate the leak.
+Seal them with caulk or weather-stripping to take care of the leak.